-Playwright Bill Gunn's best-known work today is Ganja & Hess, which he wrote, directed, and acted in.
-Of the three films he made, it's also the only one that acquired (and still possesses) any significant kind of circulation.
-Which is sad because, following a standing ovation at Cannes, it was taken out of his hands and recut, its running time reduced by almost 40 minutes, the ostensible justification for which was a lukewarm preview screening on New York's Upper East Side.
-In the wake of the film's mutilation, Ganja & Hess has taken on a quasi-mythic aura within the blaxploitation genre, partly due to its martyrdom as an artwork, but also because Gunn, who passed away in 1989, took his hired-gun assignment and turned it into something that was, to put it diplomatically, not on the program.
+Playwright and actor Bill Gunn’s best-known work today is Ganja & Hess, which he wrote, directed, and acted in.
+Of the three films he made, it’s also the only one that acquired (and still possesses) any significant kind of circulation.
+Which is sad because, following a standing ovation at the Cannes Film Festival, it was taken out of his hands and recut, its running time reduced by almost 40 minutes, the ostensible justification for which was a lukewarm preview screening on New York’s Upper East Side.
+In the wake of the film’s mutilation, Ganja & Hess has taken on a quasi-mythic aura within the blaxploitation genre, partly due to its martyrdom as an artwork, but also because Gunn, who passed away in 1989, took his hired-gun assignment and turned it into something that was, to put it diplomatically, not on the program.

 It’s not that the film lacks for a consistent method in eliciting performances so much as it’s just not that kind of movie.
 Gunn’s cubist construction, mixing in scenes from a gospel performance, an African village (possibly depicting ancient times), and flooding the soundtrack with a vocalist who invokes parallels between Christianity and vampirism when he isn’t singing-explaining Dr. Green’s woes, results in a film that demand’s the viewer’s patient, moment-by-moment attention, even when it’s at its most off-putting.